facebook/infer/_docs/01-racerd.md

 Static analysis for concurrency has attracted a lot of attention from researchers, but difficulties with scalability and precision have meant that previous techniques have had little industrial impact.
 Automatic static race detection itself has seen significant work.
 The most advanced approaches, exemplified by the [Chord](http://www.cis.upenn.edu/~mhnaik/pubs/pldi06.pdf) tool, often use a whole-program analysis paired with a sophisticated alias analysis, two features we have consciously avoided.
 Generally speaking, the leading research tools can be more precise,  but our analyzer is faster and can operate without the whole program: we have opted to go for speed in a way that enables industrial deployment on a large, rapidly changing codebase, while trying to use as simple techniques as possible to cover many (not all) of the patterns covered by slower but precise research tools.

 An industrial static analysis tool from [Contemplate](http://homepages.inf.ed.ac.uk/dts/pub/avocs2015.pdf) also targets @ThreadSafe annotations, but limits the amount of inter-procedural reasoning: “This analysis is interprocedural, but to keep the overall analysis scalable, only calls to private and protected methods on the same class are followed”.
 Our analyzer does deep, cross-file and cross-class inter-procedural reasoning, and yet still scales; the inter-class capability was one of the first requests from Facebook engineers.
 [A separate blog post looked at  100 recent data race fixes](https://code.facebook.com/posts/1537144479682247/finding-inter-procedural-bugs-at-scale-with-infer-static-analyzer/) in Infer's deployment in various bug categories, and for data races observed that 53 of them were inter-file (and thus involving multiple classes).
+[See above](http://fbinfer.com/docs/racerd.html#interprocedural) for an example of RacerD's interprocedural capabilities.

 One reaction to the challenge of developing effective static race detectors has been to ask the programmer to do more work to help the analyzer.
 Examples of this approach include the [Clang Thread Safety Analyzer](https://clang.llvm.org/docs/ThreadSafetyAnalysis.html), the typing of [locks](https://doc.rust-lang.org/std/sync/struct.Mutex.html) in Rust, and the use/checking of @GuardedBy annotations in [Java](https://homes.cs.washington.edu/~mernst/pubs/locking-semantics-nfm2016.pdf) including